Green and Serene Lalbagh Botanical Gardens, Bengaluru, Karnataka, India

 - The gates at Lalbagh open from 6:00 am till 7:00 pm every day.

-- An entry fee of INR 20 is charged per visitor above the age of 12 but the entry for walkers is free between 6 am and 9 am as well as between 6 pm and 7 pm.
+- The Lalbagh Botanical Garden entry fee is INR 20 per visitor above the age of 12 but the entry for walkers is free between 6 am and 9 am as well as between 6 pm and 7 pm.

 - Pay a fee of INR 50, and you are free to carry your camera and click pictures to your heart’s content.